Home → Courts → Traffic Violations→ FAQ

 Reinstatement fees are paid to the Bureau of Motor Vehicles in Augusta or to one of its branch offices.

-E-filing offers parties the convenience of being able to look up, pay, contest, or take additional actions on your traffic case from anywhere, 24 hours a day, seven days a week.
+Guide & File is an online platform that offers parties the convenience of being able to look up, contest, or take additional actions on your traffic case from anywhere, 24 hours a day, seven days a week.
+Guide & File is available for all traffic cases in the State of Maine.

-12. Do I have to create an account to use e-filing?
+3. Do I have to create an account to use Guide & File?

-You will not be able to pay or contest your ticket online until it has been entered into Odyssey.
-Because many traffic tickets in the State are issued in paper form, there may be a processing delay from the time you received the ticket until it is available in the Odyssey Portal
+You will not be able to take action on your ticket online until it has been entered into the online system.
+Because many traffic tickets in the State are issued in paper form, there may be a processing delay from the time you received the ticket until it is available.

-14. Will I be able to pay my ticket or see information about my traffic case right away in the Odyssey Portal?
+5. Will I be able to see information about my traffic case right away in Guide & File?

 It depends on whether you received a paper traffic ticket or an "eCitation."
 Many traffic tickets are issued in paper form in Maine.
 As a result, there may be a processing delay from the time you received the ticket until it is transmitted to the Violations Bureau and available online.
 If you are having difficulty finding your traffic case in the online system, you may contact the Violations Bureau for assistance.